 0

-Chances to change the plan after it's finalized — this is the moment
+Chances to change the plan after it's finalized.
+This is our only moment of leverage

 How to do this